-You May Have to Choose Between a Car and a House Have you ever thought that you might have to make a choice between your new or nearly new car and owning your own home?
-Many young people are finding out the hard way that it's often one or the other.
-Car versus house.
+Have you ever thought that you might have to make a choice between your new or nearly new car and owning your own home?
+Many first-time buyers are finding out the hard way that it's often one or the other: a car vs. a house.

-How Lenders Determine How Much Mortgage You Qualify For
+How Lenders Determine the Mortgage You Qualify For

-Step 1: Write down your total gross pay per month, before deductions for taxes, insurance, etc.
+- Step 1: Write down your total gross pay per month, before deductions for taxes, and insurance.

 Example for Ratio #1:

-Step 1: Write down all of your monthly debt payments that extend for more than 11 months into the future, such as car loans, furniture or other installment loans, credit card payments, student loans, etc.
+- Step 1: Write down all of your monthly debt payments that extend more than 11 months into the future, such as car loans, furniture or other installment loans, credit card payments, or student loans.

 Example for Ratio #2:

-You and your spouse have credit card payments of $200 per month, car payments of $436 and $508 (see assumptions), student loan payments of $100 and $75, payments of $100 per month for furniture you purchased on a revolving credit account and will pay off over a two-year period, for a total monthly debt payment of $1,419.
+You and your spouse have credit card payments of $200 per month, car payments of $436 and $508 (see assumptions), student loan payments of $100 and $75, and payments of $100 per month for furniture you purchased on a revolving credit account and will pay off over two years, for a total monthly debt payment of $1,419.

 Multiply your total monthly income of $5,833 per month times .35 (35%).
 Your total monthly debt, including PITI, should not exceed $2,041.
 Subtract your monthly debt payments of $1,419 from $2,041.
-This leaves you $622 a month for PITI.
-Deduct your estimated taxes and insurance (see assumptions) and you're left with $386 per month towards principal and interest on a mortgage.
+That leaves you $622 a month for PITI.
+Deduct your estimated taxes and insurance (see assumptions), and you're left with $386 per month toward principal and interest on a mortgage.

 How Your Car Payment Can Keep You From Qualifying for a Mortgage

-How You Can Avoid the Problem of Choosing Between New Cars and Owning a Home
+Sidestepping the Choice Between a New Car and Owning a Home

-Now, obviously you have to have transportation, so the point here is not to go without cars, but to consider the impact of buying new cars on your ability to buy a house so you can plan ahead by making wise car-buying decisions.
+You have to have transportation, so the point here is not to go without a car but to consider the impact of buying a new car on your ability to buy a house, so that you can plan ahead by making wise car-buying decisions.

 The Bottom Line

-The bottom line is this: it's enjoyable (and tempting) to have new cars, but when you consider the trade-offs between new and almost-new and the impact it has on your ability to buy a home or meet other financial goals, you have to consider whether it's truly worthwhile.
+It's enjoyable (and tempting) to have new cars, but when you consider the trade-off between new and almost-new and the impact it has on your ability to buy a home or meet other financial goals, you have to consider whether it's truly worthwhile.

-Assumptions Used in This Article Assumptions used in this article for illustration purposes:
+Assumptions Used in This Article for Illustration Purposes

-You have excellent and substantial credit, and qualify for a low interest rate of 4.5% (your credit score affects your interest rate).
+Perhaps you have excellent and substantial credit and qualify for a low interest rate of 4.5%—your credit score affects your interest rate.
 Your car loans are for five years and assume you paid $1,000 down on each car, resulting in payments of $436 for the Nissan Altima and $508 for the Toyota Tundra.

-If you buy a two-year old Nissan Altima instead of a new one, the average price will be around $10,400 instead of $24,398 and your monthly payment will be around $183 at 6.3% interest and $1,000 down (rates on used cars are generally somewhat higher than rates on new cars).
+If you buy a two-year-old Nissan Altima instead of a new one, the average price will be around $10,400 instead of $24,398, and your monthly payment will be around $183 at 6.3% interest and $1,000 down.
+Interest rates on used cars are generally somewhat higher than rates on new cars.

-If your spouse buys a two-year old Toyota Tundra truck instead of a new one, for $19,000 instead of $28,270 (Toyotas don't depreciate as quickly as American cars), your monthly payment will be around $350 at 6.3% interest and $1,000 down.
+If your spouse buys a two-year-old Toyota Tundra truck instead of a new one, for $19,000 instead of $28,270—Toyotas don't depreciate as quickly as American cars do—your monthly payment will be around $350 at 6.3% interest and $1,000 down.